-This upper-middle-range boutique hotel in downtown Denver is housed in a historic building, but inside, it's stylish and contemporary.
-The rooms are on the small side, but come with up-to-date technology, and high ceilings and large windows make them seem bigger than they are.
-The hotel offers some great freebies, including a nightly cookies and milk bar, evening happy hours, a 24-hour fitness center (to work off the cookies and milk), Wi-Fi, and a breakfast buffet every morning.
-There is, however, no pool, unlike at the Hilton Garden Inn Denver Downtown.
+This upper-middle-range hotel in downtown Denver is housed in a historic building, but inside, it's stylish and contemporary.
+The 297 rooms, fresh off a 2015 renovation, all come with flat-screen LED TVs, coffee- and tea-making facilities, work desks, and handsome, contemporary decor.
+The hotel offers some great freebies, including a nightly cookies and milk bar, a 24-hour fitness center, downtown shuttle service, and property-wide Wi-Fi.
+There is no pool, however; for that, try Hilton Garden Inn Denver Downtown.

-The Magnolia may be housed in a former bank building that dates to 1911, but inside, the decor is thoroughly modern and stylish.
+The family-owned Magnolia may be housed in a former bank building that dates to 1911, but inside, the decor is thoroughly modern and stylish.
 A few subtle touches allude to the hotel's past, such as black-and-white photographs showing the building in the early 1900s.
 A multi-million-dollar renovation in late 2008 revitalized the Magnolia, and the hotel has continued its improvements: Throughout 2015, the Magnolia renovated all of its rooms and added 54 new rooms and boardroom suites, and the hotel plans to renovate its lobby, restaurant, and fitness center in 2017.

 In downtown Denver, within walking distance of the city's major attractions